All Episodes

 This is this morning on the Senate floor.

-And speech after speech, she touts herself as a true conservative who believes that safety nets like social security, unemployment insurance, and health care are quote, uh have quote, cut away the very ground upon which the Constitution rests.
+In speech after speech, she touts herself as a true conservative who believes that safety nets like Social Security, unemployment insurance, and health care are, quote, have, quote, cut away the very ground upon which the Constitution rests, end quote.

 She has equated altruism with communism.